jhh130910/workshop-popgenome/README.md

 analyses of population genomic data.
 For this tutorial, please make sure that your R working directory is set correctly and you have all the packages installed, e.g. install.packages("PopGenome").

--   variants.vcf, ind_species1.txt, ind_species2.txt, rad_assembly.fa
-    in the folder **rad**

 To get an overview about the file contents, inspect files with a text Editor (e.g. Notepad+) or via the command line (e.g. more, nano) before starting to work on them.